GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Looting
 - deconstructing gear set pieces gives blue materials
-- looting is proximity based, so wait for others to be close (when you can see their name plate) before opening crates
+- looting is proximity based, so wait for others to be close (when you can see their icon) before opening crates
-- you can share any cache with whoever was in your group when you obtained (not opened) the cache
+- you can share any cache/loot with whoever was in your group when you obtained (not opened) the cache/loot
 - avoid sharing items near loot piles as it's common for someone to deconstruct an entire pile
+- try to loot from cover whenever possible to minimize exposure

 ### Outcasts
 \- reference: https://thedivision.fandom.com/wiki/Outcasts#Archetypes